nqh2412/5PL-sigmoid-js/README.md

-# 5PL-sigmoid-js
+# 5PL-sigmoid-tensorflow.js

-Using tensorflow.js for fit the input data (mouse click) to a 5PL-sigmoid-js
+##Using tensorflow.js for fit the input data (mouse click) to a 5PL-sigmoid-js